top of page

 Methodology

-• Surveys, Focus Groups and Interviews: SMIDGE conducts surveys, focus groups and interviews in six countries (UK, Italy, Belgium, Denmark, Kosovo, Cyprus) to gather qualitative and quantitative data on the perceptions, attitudes and behaviors of middle-aged individuals regarding extremist content online.
+• Surveys, Focus Groups and Interviews: SMIDGE conducts surveys, focus groups and interviews in six countries (UK, Italy, Belgium, Denmark, Kosovo, Cyprus) to gather qualitative and quantitative data on the perceptions, attitudes and behaviours of middle-aged individuals regarding extremist content online.
 These methods provide valuable insights into the socio-cultural context and demographic-specific factors influencing susceptibility to extremist narratives.

 Ethical Perspective and Approach